We have been to Norway several times and still believe that the best time to visit Norway is January.

 I was lucky I happened to be in Tromso during an ice sculpture competition (twice during January and February!).

-Another reason why January is the best time to visit Norway is because, for the most part, by the end of the month the whales have migrated away from Tromso.
+Another reason why January is the best time to visit Norway is that, for the most part, by the end of the month the whales have migrated away from Tromso.